Ssnnee/cellotree_web/README.md

 - [ ] Fix errors on checking user authentication on the server from the header
 - [ ] Custome 404 page
 - [ ] May be add an admin dashboard
+- [ ] Add a English version of the website

 #### From me
 I am still learning and I am open to any suggestion and help.